 1. Now is a unique moment in Camden's history

-This isn't strictly something new, we already knew about Camden's increasing challenges: the poverty gap is widening, the borough is experiencing rapid and considerable development, Camden is one of the loneliest places in the UK and that government cuts are a destroying charities and the people who use them.
+Camden has increasing challenges: the poverty gap is widening, the borough is experiencing rapid and considerable development, Camden is one of the loneliest places in the UK and that government cuts are harming charities and the people who use them.

-We also knew there was a lot of potential to change this, but what I didn't know is how much potential and what a strong desire there is from people who live and work here to make a change and to do so in a different way.
+There is a lot of potential to change this, but what we didn't realise a year ago is how much potential and what a strong desire there is from people who live and work here to make a change and to do so in a new way.

 We knew that individuals who live in Camden would give to their neighbours, but we didn't realise that people wanted to give without even being asked.
 We haven't yet launched our first fundraising campaign, but it's always inspiring when people call us out-of-the-blue and say they would like to give their money to others in Camden.

-It's been an exciting year discovering that Camden Giving has more potential than I realised.
+It's been an exciting year discovering that Camden Giving has more potential than realised.

 2. We need to make the complex understandable